interuss/monitoring/monitoring/uss_qualifier/scenarios/astm/netrid/nominal_behavior.md

 Per **[interuss.automated_testing.rid.injection.UpsertTestResult](../../../requirements/interuss/automated_testing/rid/injection.md)**, the NetRID Service Provider under test should only make valid modifications to the injected flights.
 This includes:
 * A flight with the specified injection ID must be returned.

+#### Identifiable flights check

+This particular test requires each flight to be uniquely identifiable by its 2D telemetry position; the same (lat, lng) pair may not appear in two different telemetry points, even if the two points are in different injected flights.
+This should generally be achieved by injecting appropriate data.

 ### Polling test step

 In this step, all observers are periodically queried for the flights they observe.
 Based on the known flights that were injected into the SPs in the previous step, these observations are checked against expected behavior/data.
 Observation rectangles are chosen to encompass the known flights when possible.